Deep learning–based prediction of Alzheimer’s onset from MRI scans boasts 99% accuracy.

 Regular physical exercise has been shown to help modulate iron metabolism in the brain and in muscles in a new study.

-The deep learning-based model was developed using a modification of finetuned ResNet 18 (residual neural network) to classify fMRI images obtained from 138 subjects.
-The images fell into six different categories: normal control, MCI, early MCI, late MCI, significant memory concern, and AD.
-In total, 51,443 and 27,310 images were selected, for training and validation respectively, from The Alzheimer’s Disease Neuroimaging Initiative fMRI dataset .
+Maskeliūnas’ team developed the deep learning-based model using a modification of ResNet 18 (residual neural network) to categorize 138 subjects’ fMRI images.
+The images were grouped into six different categories: normal control, MCI, early MCI, late MCI, significant memory concern, and AD.
+For training and validation of the model, 51,443 and 27,310 fMRI images were selected respectively from The Alzheimer’s Disease Neuroimaging Initiative dataset.

 The model was able to effectively find MCI features in the given dataset, achieving the best classification accuracy of 99.99%, 99.95% and 99.95% for early MCI vs. AD, late MCI vs. AD, and MCI vs. early MCI, respectively.